 Next, a pay package entails the number of contracted hours per week and how many weeks in the contract.
 While most travel assignments are around 13 weeks, different contracts have different time variables, like weekly hours between 35-40 hours or more.
-This is important, because agencies bill facilities by the hour, meaning that things like stipends are more costly per hour shorter contracts than on longer ones.
+This is important because agencies bill facilities by the hour, meaning that things like stipends are more costly per hour on shorter contracts than on longer ones.

 Flex pay packages give you the opportunity to mix and match your pay package components, like non-taxable stipends (healthcare and retirement), and reimbursements for licenses.
 The benefit of flex pay is that you can lower your hourly taxable base rate and increase your non-taxable earnings by adding on benefits.
 This is also called “wage re-characterization.”